-The findings also demonstrate that when measuring the success of a service contract, all stakeholders tend to focus on outcomes and do not take into consideration the processes; this was true for both Likert scale responses and ranking responses.
-This is very evident in the Likert scale responses, where none of the process-related factors showed a mean of 3 or more.
+The findings also demonstrate that when measuring the success of a service contract, all stakeholders tend to focus on outcomes and do not take into consideration the processes; this was true for both Likert-scale responses and ranking responses.
+This is very evident in the Likert-scale responses, where none of the process-related factors showed a mean of 3 or more.
 When forced to rank the different factors with respect to measuring success, the results were similar to defining success, with 56% of "most important" responses falling under the outcomes category.

 In general our findings from the "other" category mirrored our aggregate results.
-While there were only 10 responses, all felt that outcomes were the most important factor when defining and measuring the success of a service contract.
+Although there were only 10 responses, all felt that outcomes were the most important factor when defining and measuring the success of a service contract.
 We found that our stakeholders in this category rated and ranked processes extremely low in both defining and measuring the success of a service contract.
-This is because these stakeholders are not terribly burdened by administration and other process-related factors so they feel that these factors are not important.
+This is because these stakeholders are not terribly burdened by administration and other process-related factors, so they feel that these factors are not important.
 For example, a contractor or end user does not necessarily conduct market research or choose the appropriate contract type.
 However, they are very concerned with staying within cost, keeping up with schedule, and maintaining a high level of performance.

-B. Survey Results: Stakeholder-Level Data
+Survey Results: Stakeholder-Level Data

-As a starting point in examining how different stakeholders define and measure the success of a service contract, we performed a statistical analysis of the data to determine if there were significant differences between the ratings on the Likert scale across the major stakeholders.
+As a starting point in examining how different stakeholders define and measure the success of a service contract, we performed a statistical analysis of the data to determine whether there were significant differences between the ratings on the Likert scale across the major stakeholders.
 We first performed an F-test for sample variances to determine the appropriate t-test to perform.
 In all instances, we found that there was an equal variance among stakeholders.
-The only statistically significant difference was between the CORs and CO/specialists when measuring success.
-This could be due to the fact that CORs view communication and other processes as a key factor when measuring the success of a service contract.
+The only statistically significant difference was between the CORs and COs/specialists when measuring success.
+This could be due to the fact that CORs view communication and other processes as key factors when measuring the success of a service contract.
 The COR is also likely to view a protest as a serious issue when measuring success because it results in a delay of execution and CORs cannot perform their duties.
+Otherwise, there was no statistically significant difference between any other of the stakeholders on the Likert scale.
+We discuss in the next section the results of the analysis of stakeholder-level data.